Shimingyi/COMP3360_Data_Driven_Animation/assignment_2/readme.md

 1. Two template files: [todo_ml_motion_denoising.py](./todo_ml_motion_denoising.py) and [todo_ml_motion_interpolation.py](./todo_ml_motion_interpolation.py)

-   You should complete the model structure definition and complete the model training and evaluation.
+   You should complete the **model structure definition** and complete the **model training and evaluation**.
 You can take any code snippets from example files to help you finish that or try to use other structures like RNN or Conv2D to solve it.
+Any other function or modification on the template file is also allowed.

 2. We provided the dataloader for the training.
 Basically, four variables will be token out per batch: [batch_rotations (B, T, J, R), batch_rotations_noised  (B, T, J, R), batch_root_positions (B, T, 3), file_name (B)].
 You should set up two things: Firstly, how many frames you want to feed into the network in each forwarding, we [set it to 1](./ml_motion_autoencoder_fc.py#L121) for fully connected example, and 15 for convolution example; Secondly, how do you operate the joint rotation features, [flattening](./ml_motion_autoencoder_fc.py#L139) them to one dimensional is one option, you should think about it with your network design.